-THE TRUTH ABOUT FATHERS' FATHERS' RIGHTS

-What You Need To Know

-Table of Contents
+Contents

-The Good, The Bad, The B.S.
-3
+The Good, The Bad, The BS 3

-Common Arguments Made 5 by Mothers Argument 1: It isn't possible to co-parent effectively Argument 2: Father's schedule can't accomodate a 50/50 custody agreement Argument 3: This isn't in the best interests of the child 5
+Common Arguments Made by Mothers 5

+Argument 1:It isn't possible to co-parent effectively

+Argument 2: Father's schedule can't accommodate a 50-50 custody agreement

+Argument 3: This isn't in the best interests of the child

-Finding the Right Attorney 8
+Finding the Right Attorney 7

-Conclusion q
+Conclusion 8

 The Good, The Bad, and The BS The purpose of this eBook is to share with you the real inside information that relates to fathers' rights in New York, and how you can best prepare yourself for a case involving child custody.
-Specifically, this eBook addresses how you can most successfully overcome the arguments women make against a 50-50 timesharing arrangement.
+Specifically, this eBook addresses how you can most successfully overcome the arguments women make against 50-50 timesharing arrangement.
 Custody cases can be stressful, but understanding what to look for and how to navigate through these types of situations will help enormously.
 Understanding your rights as a father and having an experienced child custody attorney representing you can help you navigate through the custody process and achieve a better outcome in your custody case.
 When thinking about your rights as a father you need to consider three things: the good, the bad, and the bs.
 Then you need to know how to proceed through the situations you'll most likely encounter.
 The Good Let's start with the good news.
-New York law does not favor one parent over the other based on gender when determining custody.
-Custody decisions are based entirely on what is in the best interests of the child.
-While there is no legal presumption in favor of shared physical custody, courts are often open to considering joint custody if both parents demonstrate they can communicate and cooperate effectively in raising their child.
+The good news is this is a great state to get divorced as a father, especially if you have custody issues, and especially if you pay attention to the following sections of this eBook.
+The reason is that our state does not have any legal presumptions as it relates to custody, and in fact, the judges here like to see as much shared physical custody as possible.
 In the state of New York, child custody is determined based on the best interests of the child.
-While New York law does not require 50-50 custody, parents can agree to this arrangement if it works for their family.
-Most divorce and custody cases are resolved through stipulated agreements between the parents.
-If parents cannot agree, you will need to persuade the court that a shared custody arrangement - or primary custody for the father - serves the child's best interests.
-A skilled child custody attorney can advocate for you and present evidence supporting your case.
+While New York is not required to ensure parents have 50-50 custody, you can achieve this in one of two ways.
+The first is coming to an agreement with your spouse.
+The vast majority of divorce and custody cases are settled with a stipulated agreement.
+Beyond that, you will need to prove to the court that a shared custody arrangement (or even primary custody for father) would be in the best interests of the child.
+A good child custody attorney can advocate for you and help you prove this to court.